 It is possible to cash a check made to someone else’s name if the named party signs it over to you through an endorsement in full.
 You can also cash such a check if it has a blank endorsement because this kind of endorsement turns the check into a “bearer instrument” that anyone can cash.

+If wondering where to cash a personal check near me and how to do that if it’s not in your name, we have the answers.
 Keep reading for details on the general rules applicable to cashing checks, as well as an in-depth discussion on how an individual can sign over a check for you to cash.

 The General Rules for Cashing Checks

 The general rule is that a check can only be cashed by the person to whom it’s made out.
 As such, it’s next to impossible to cash a check written to someone else without involving them.
 This is because banks don’t just verify that the correct name appears on the check’s face; they also require proper proof of identity.
 While the future of money is evolving, cashing a check with someone else’s name on it still requires a process.